CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

     ![](../media/Lab_4.1_10.png)

 10. Choose destination settings dialog opens.
 This time around we will use the automatic settings as this will do a full update of the data.
-Also, it will rename the columns as needed.
+Also, the columns will be renamed as needed.
 Select **Save settings**.

     ![](../media/Lab_4.1_11.png)